FunC cookbook

 }

-Creates an internal address for the corresponding MsgAddressInt TLB.
+This function creates an internal address corresponding to the MsgAddressInt

 (slice) generate_internal_address (int workchain_id, cell state_init) {